What is health insurance?

 If you're struggling with stress, anxiety or poor mental health, it can be difficult to get back on track.
 We can help by providing easy access to information and articles, on a range of topics ‡

-‡ These services are non-contractual and can be withdrawn at any time.
+‡ These services are non-contractual and can be changed or withdrawn at any time.

 How much does health insurance cost?